1977 Dutch cabinet formation: Aftermath

 As a minister, Van Thijn commissioned the Biesheuvel State Commission in 1982 to investigate how the influence of the voter can be increased.

 After the formation, a number of (new) parliamentary group members joined the loyalists, although they rarely acted as a bloc.
 On the other hand, ARP member Hannie van Leeuwen left the House because she felt that the loyalists were not loyal to Van Agt.
 The cabinet had to constantly consult with loyalists and other critical parliamentary group members to determine whether there was a majority for a position.
 Occasionally they voted with the opposition, but this did not actually lead to a cabinet crisis.
-The cabinet managed to complete its term until the 1981 general election.
+The cabinet completed its term until the 1981 general election.